ampproject/amphtml/extensions/amp-story/amp-story-page-outlink.md

 ### `cta-image` (optional)

 String representing a URL pointing to an image.
-32x32px is suggested.
+Optimize performance and avoid distortion by using a 32x32px image.
 A link icon will be displayed by default.

 ![amp-story-page-outlink-cta-image](img/amp-story-page-outlink-cta-image.jpg)